nrfletcher/adventofcode2024/README.md

-# advent-24
+# Advent of Code 2024 🎄
-solutions for advent of code 2024
+Repo for my solutions to Advent of Code 2024 problems 🎅